Cetus (constellation): Deep-sky objects

 The massive cD galaxy Holmberg 15A is also found in Cetus; as are the spiral galaxy NGC 1042, the elliptical galaxy NGC 1052 and the ultra-diffuse galaxy NGC 1052-DF2.

 IC 1613 (Caldwell 51) is an irregular dwarf galaxy near the star 26 Ceti and is a member of the Local Group.

 NGC 246 (Caldwell 56), also called the "Cetus Ring", is a planetary nebula with a magnitude of 8.0 at 1600 light-years from Earth.
 Among some amateur astronomers, NGC 246 has garnered the nickname "Pac-Man Nebula" because of the arrangement of its central stars and the surrounding star field.

 The Wolf–Lundmark–Melotte (WLM) is a barred irregular galaxy discovered in 1909 by Max Wolf, located on the outer edges of the Local Group.
 The discovery of the nature of the galaxy was accredited to Knut Lundmark and Philibert Jacques Melotte in 1926.

+MoM-BH*-1 is an astronomical object classified as a little red dot.
+In 2026, it was proposed that MoM-BH*-1 is a black hole star.

 UGC 1646, which is a spiral galaxy, also lies between the borders of the constellation.
 It is about 150 million light-years away from us.
 It can be seen near TYC 43-234-1 star.